awarsha2/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data
+Performing analysis on Kickstarter sample data.
+Focused on US and GB theatre projects.